 Detoxing in spring is a great way to boost your energy levels and get ready for the warmer weather ahead.
 When done properly, a detox can give you a revitalised view on life and leave you feeling fresh and rejuvenated—all signs of improved wellness.

 So, is detoxing important?
 Well, we do have to deal with all sorts of toxic substances on a daily basis, such as:

 - Pollution, car exhaust fumes, and cigarette smoke

 - Additives, preservatives, bacteria and pesticide residues in our food

 - Prescription drugs

 The body does have its own detox capabilities.
 It uses the liver, kidneys, skin, gut, lungs, and lymphatic system to remove and/or nullify harmful substances that enter the body.
-And we can improve the functioning of the body’s detox systems by actively helping them with nutrients and by keeping certain substances out of their way.
+And we can improve the functioning of the body’s detox systems by actively helping them via dietary and lifestyle factors.